LiskArchive/lisk-mobile/README.md

 2. Go to _Build Phases_/ _Copy Bundle Resources_/ _Add button_.
 3. Add the `server-cert.cer` file.

-After this, you can build normally the app.

 To build the app on iOS run:

 ```bash